 The Many Voices Fellowship provided me with a concrete reason to leave my job and my city in order to focus on me: Harrison David Rivers the playwright and—more importantly—Harrison David Rivers the person.

 —Harrison David Rivers

 Many Voices Fellow, 2014-15

-Many more details can be found in the application form below.
-Questions may be addressed to Artistic Programs Administrator Julia Brown at firstname.lastname@example.org.
+Many more details can be found by following the application link below.
+Questions may be addressed to artistic programs administrator Julia Brown at firstname.lastname@example.org.